-Stellar Phoenix Macintosh review
+Stellar Phoenix Macintosh full review

 As the mythical phoenix rose again from its burning nest of cinnamon twigs, Stellar Phoenix resurrects lost data from ailing hard drives.
 It can even retrieve files from disks that have been reformatted…

 We'll get our gripes with the software out of the way early on.
 As is the case with many utilities issued by smaller, programming-lead companies, it could do with an interface overhaul.
 The buttons are clunky and the overall layout ugly.
 Although there are lots of helpful pointers and labels to ease your journey up the learning curve, some are difficult to understand because of poor English.

 None of this should dissuade you from trying Stellar Phoenix though, which proves to be relatively fast and feature packed when asked to do its job.
 That job is finding and retrieving corrupt data on Mac drives – internal and external, mounting or non-mounting.
 We weren't able to test the latter as we didn't have a broken Mac handy (thankfully).
 Still, customer testimonials indicate some satisfaction in this department.
 We were impressed by the way Stellar Phoenix scanned and organised overwritten files into a hierarchy of types, making it easy for us to track down errant files.
 The software recognises and reconstitutes a panoply of popular formats, including image, multimedia, archive and office file types.